jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/processing_algorithms/_raster_creation/rasterize_categorized_vector_layer.rst

 :guilabel:`Minimum pixel coverage` [number]
     Exclude all pixel where (polygon) coverage is smaller than given threshold.

-    Default: *0*
+    Default: *50*

 :guilabel:`Majority voting` [boolean]
     Whether to use majority voting.
-Turn off to use simple nearest neighbour resampling, which is much faster, but may result in highly inaccurate decisions.
+Turn off to use simple nearest neighbour resampling, which is much faster, but may result in highly inaccurate class decisions.

     Default: *True*